vaishnavipawar09/Format-360-File-Conversion-Engine-on-GCP/README.md

 # 📌 Overview

 Format 360 is a scalable, serverless file conversion service developed on Google Cloud Platform (GCP).
 It is designed to overcome limitations in traditional file conversion tools by offering real-time processing, automation, and enhanced scalability.
-The project utilizes Cloud Functions, Cloud Run, and Cloud Storage to enable seamless conversion across multiple file formats while ensuring efficiency, security, and compliance with industry standards.
+The project utilizes Cloud Functions, Cloud Run, and Cloud Storage to enable seamless conversion across multiple file-formats while ensuring efficiency, security, and compliance with industry standards.

 # 👥 Team Members
 - Vaishnavi Pawar